quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 --- abstract

-This document defines qlog, an extensible high-level schema for a standardized logging format.
-It allows easy sharing of data, benefitting common debug and analysis methods and tooling.
-The high-level schema is independent of protocol;
-separate documents extend qlog for protocol-specific data.
-The schema is also independent of serialization format, allowing logs to be represented in many ways such as JSON, CSV, or protobuf.
+qlog provides extensible structured logging for network protocols, allowing for easy sharing of data that benefits common debug and analysis methods and tooling.
+This document describes key concepts of qlog: formats, files, traces, events, and extension points.
+In this definition are the high-level log file schemas, and main event schema.
+Requirements and guidelines for creating protocol-specific event schema are also presented.
+All schema are independent of serialization format, allowing logs to be represented in many ways such as JSON, CSV, or protobuf.

 --- note_Note_to_Readers